 1. You can find your Zen away from the crowds.

 Scientists have long known that practicing meditation can help ease psychological stresses like anxiety, depression and pain, and there’s no better place to relax and reflect than in nature.
 The beach sounds like a nice place to do that, but when everyone has the same idea, it can be hard to find your own slice of paradise.
 Shoshoni Yoga Retreat in Rollinsville, 8,500 feet in the mountains above Boulder, is a far cry from the warm weather escapes flooded with tourists.
 Head into the woods to partake in all-inclusive yoga and meditation retreats that last one night, a full weekend or longer.

-Infinite Alignment Retreats in Evergreen (outside of Denver), Shambhala Mountain Center in Red Feather Lakes (an hour from Fort Collins) and True Nature Healing Arts Center (in Carbondale, near Aspen) also use yoga, meditation, and breath work to help guests reconnect with themselves and the world around them.
+Infinite Alignment Retreats in Durango (outside of Denver), Shambhala Mountain Center in Red Feather Lakes (an hour from Fort Collins) and True Nature Healing Arts Center (in Carbondale, near Aspen) also use yoga, meditation, and breath work to help guests reconnect with themselves and the world around them.
 If you’re meh on yoga but still looking for spiritual enlightenment, head to Crestone in the Mystic San Luis Valley region—the former mining town is now home to a Hindu temple, a Zen center, a co-ed Carmelite monastery, and several Tibetan centers.

 2. You can warm up in healing waters.